bento-dev/Bento---Sushi-Trust-3.13/README.md

 ## Features

+- Uses the same repositories of Ubuntu;
-- Full fledged desktop
+- Full fledged desktop;
 - Light distribution;
-- Regular applications, such as Office, Multimedia apps and Internet;
+- Regular applications, such as Office, Multimedia apps and Internet; and
-- Additional tools for developers
+- Additional tools for developers.

 ## Blog Posts